tikost/AML_Projects/README.md

 # AML_Projects

 Transformers, GNN and Reinforcement Learning implementations from scratch.
-Not complete, only relevant calculations to completely understand the methods.
+Not complete implementation, only relevant algorithms to completely understand the methods.